PetroleumCyberneticsGroup/FieldOpt/FieldOpt/Utilities/settings/README.md

 * `Type` denotes how the objective function will be defined.
 Initially only `WeightedSum` is supported.
 * `WeightedSumComponents` defines the components in a "weighted sum formulation" of the objective value.
+* `TimeStep` indicates the time step at which to get the value.
+If this is set to a negative value the final time step will be used.
+* `IsWellProp` indicates wether or not it is a well property.
+* `Well` is the name of the well to get the property for if `IsWellProp` is set to true.

 ### Optimizer -> Constraints